jayzhou215/jayzhou215.github.io/_posts/2021-06-11-service_design.md

 more space decrease not only the time complexity but also code complexity.

+## db status vs hot status
+which means the status saved in db do not must keep consist with the status returned, which may with some calc.

 #### the statement
 include statement with outside and inside